 Blackbird identification

 The Blackbird is one of the easiest garden birds to identify.
 The adult male Blackbird is black, and has a bright yellow bill (though this colour is not evident in younger birds).
-The female is dark brown, with pale brown streaks and mottling on its breast.
+The female Blackbird is dark brown, with pale brown streaks and mottling on its breast.

 A slightly confusing aspect to the identification of male Blackbirds, is that they are not born with their yellow eye ring.
 This usually becomes visible late in the winter or early spring the year after they are born.
 Additionally, their black plumage also takes time to develop.
 Indeed, when male Blackbirds fledge — and for some time after — they look much like females.